rahulgopinath/rahulgopinath.github.io/_posts/2018-09-16-writing-a-mutation-engine.markdown

 categories: post
 ---

 This post describes the implementation of a simple forking mutation-testing engine in Python.
-It is based on our paper [Topsy-Turvy: A Smarter and Faster Parallelization of Mutation Analysis](/publications#gopinath2016topsy).
+It is based on our paper [Topsy-Turfy: A Smarter and Faster Parallelization of Mutation Analysis](/publications#gopinath2016topsy).

 For those who are wondering what _program-mutation_ or _mutation-analysis_ or _mutation-testing_ is all about, the idea is really simple.
 Given a simple program -- such as the triangle program given below.
 ```python